7cevge/GoatedGrades_TrackerApp/README.md

   - [ ] Export format that is readily useable in a spreadsheet

 - [ ] Main functions:
-  - [ ] Drag and drop function on Main functions for easier reorganization
+  - [ ] Some kind of drag and drop / sort function on Main functions for easier reorganization
   - [ ] More notes users can add

 - [ ] Graphs